From the horse’s mouth

 Price details

-- Rates are per person, based on two riders sharing a twin or triple room during the ride
+- Rates are per person, based on two riders sharing a twin or triple room during the ride.

 - Groups are composed of a minimum of 2 riders and a maximum of 8 international riders, plus guides.

-- Transfers are included (shuttle bus from the airport to your hotel).
-We strongly recommend your flight to arrive at 6:00 pm at the latest so you can enjoy dinner with the guides and the group on the first night - this is important as this is when your guides will make the final decision to match horses with riders.
-If necessary, you can fly in a day early and we can book an extra night at the hotel you will stay on the first night - around £75/€82/$90 (single rooms, half board), or £85/€92/$105 in 2024.
+- Transfers are included (shuttle bus from the airport to your hotel) if riders arrive in Kayseri by 10:30pm.
+We strongly recommend you book a flight arrive by 6:00 pm on the first day so you can enjoy dinner with the guides and the group on the first night - this is important as this is when your guides will make the final decision to match horses with riders.
+If necessary, you can fly in a day early and we can book an extra hotel night for you.
+We recommend staying in Ürgüp or Avanos rather than in Kayseri.
+Please contact your travel advisor for details and rates.

 - There is a strict 85 kg / 13.3 stone / 190 lbs rider weight limit on this trail (including riding gear).
 If you weigh more than that, an additional horse can be arranged at a supplement, please contact us before booking.